Emamatcyber90/frederic-hemberger.de/src/articles/2014-04-25-track-deployments-with-piwik-annotation-api.md

 layout: post.hbs
 lang: en
 deck: Piwik Analytics
-title: Track deployments with Piwik's Annotation API
+title: Track deployments with Piwik’s Annotation API
 description: >
-    With Piwik's Annotation API it's simple to annotate each of your deployments automatically, which helps you interpreting changes in your metrics
+    With Piwik’s Annotation API it’s simple to annotate each of your deployments automatically, which helps you interpreting changes in your metrics
 date: 2014-04-25
 ---